Joel Gustafson / About

 Some of my projects are a bit weird (that’s deliberate) and some of my heroes are a bit eccentric (that’s unfortunate).
 I only hope they’re thought-provoking.

-In summer 2016 I started working at CSAIL with Gerry Sussman and Jack Wisdom to redesign the online notes for 6.946: Computational Classical Mechanics.
-The project is spiralling out of control and into a full Scheme programming environment in the browser, with an emphasis on graphics, mathematics, and mechanics.
+In summer 2016 I started working with Gerry Sussman and Jack Wisdom to redesign the online notes for 6.946: Computational Classical Mechanics.
+The project spiralled into symbolic Scheme programming environment in the browser and a native Jupyter kernel.

-Before that, I was with the Viral Communications Group at the Media Lab as an undergraduate researcher.
-I’ve worked on several projects, but mostly with Travis Rich on PubPub, a platform for free and open academic publishing.
-PubPub emphasizes radical transparency, hosts curated grassroots journals, and weaves a connected mesh of rich, digitally native documents.
-I worked on interactive visualizations and Xanadu-style transclusions that would make Ted Nelson proud.
+Before that, I worked in the Viral Communications Group at the Media Lab as an undergraduate researcher with Travis Rich on PubPub, a platform for free and open academic publishing.
+PubPub emphasizes radical transparency, hosts curated grassroots journals, and weaves an intertwingled mesh of natively digital documents.

 These are just a few of the people who continually inspire me with the depth of their perception and the extent of their vision.
 Maybe someday we’ll realize their dreams, but until then, with ideas that are still radical, we fight on.